Joule-Thomson expansion for quantum corrected AdS-Reissner-Nordstrom black holes in Kiselev spacetime: Numerical results: Inversion temperature and Isenthalpic curves

 In the right panel of Fig.~\ref{fig1}, we see that there are non-zero minimum values for the pressure $P$ at $T=0$.
 In general, for an AdS-RN black hole, there is a minimum temperature and not a minimum pressure; however, in our model, for non-zero values of the parameter $c$, the opposite occurs: the model no longer has a minimum temperature, but a minimum pressure.
 This behavior seems to be a feature of models with some kind of cosmological fluid, as seen in \cite{K.:2020rzl}, where the cases $\omega = -1$ and $\omega = -1/3$ has been discussed for a Bardeen black hole.

 In the right panel of Fig.~\ref{fig1}, we also see that these non-zero values for the pressure increase with increasing electric charge $Q$.
-So, besides the increase of the derivative of the inversion temperature, the increase of the electric charge $Q$ also implies a small displacement of these curves in the direction of increasing pressure.
+So, besides the increase of the derivative of the inversion temperature, the increase of the electric charge $Q$ also implies a small displacement of these curves in the direction of increasing pressure, in accordance with Eq. \eqref{Pa}.
 In this panel, one also sees that for small values of the temperature and pressure the curves of constant charge intersect each other.

 In the left and right panels of Fig.~\ref{fig2}, we plot the inversion temperature against the pressure for fixed values of $\omega=-1$, $c=0.1$, $Q=1.0$ and varying the quantum corrections from $a=0.1$ to $a=0.4$.
 In the left panel of Fig. \ref{fig2}, we see that the increase of the quantum correction decreases the inversion temperature.
 One should note that this happens for the high pressure regime.
 In the right panel of Fig. \ref{fig2}, we see that there are non-zero minimum values for the pressure $P$ at $T=0$, and that these non-zero values for the pressure decrease with increasing quantum correction $a$.
-So, besides the increase of the derivative of the inversion temperature, the increase of the quantum correction also implies a small dislocation of these curves in the direction of decreasing pressure.
+So, besides the increase of the derivative of the inversion temperature, the increase of the quantum correction also implies a small dislocation of these curves in the direction of decreasing pressure, in agreement with Eq.~\eqref{Pa}.

 Comparing the left and right panels of Fig. \ref{fig2}, we conclude that these curves should intercept each other at intermediate values of the pressure.

 In Fig. \ref{fig3}, we present the inversion temperature versus the pressure for fixed $Q=2.5$, $a=0.1$, $c=0.1$, and varying the quintessence $\omega=-1/6$, -2/3, -1, and -4/3.
-For increasing the absolute value of the quintessence we see a diminishing of the inversion temperature.
+For increasing the absolute value of the quintessence we see a diminishing of the inversion temperature, or equivalently the increase of the pressure, as expected from Eq. \eqref{Pa}.
 In particular, it seems that for the phantom dark energy case $(\omega=-4/3)$ there might be a minimum inversion pressure.